UnvLabs/.github/profile/README.md

 ## 🌈 Contribution guidelines
-Contributors are the power of this organization.
+Unv is a volunteer effort.
+We encourage you to pitch in and join the [team](https://github.com/orgs/UnvLabs/people)!
+See our [guidelines](https://github.com/UnvLabs/.github/blob/main/CONTRIBUTING.md#readme) to start contributing.

-Currently UNV is under development
+> Currently UNV is under development

 ## 👩‍💻 Useful resources
 - 🕸️ Visit our [**website**](https://unvlang.netlify.app/)